neuronsimulator/nrn/src/coreneuron/README.md

 ```

 * By default OpenMP threading is enabled.
 You can disable it with -DCORENEURON_OPENMP=OFF
 * By default CoreNEURON (And NEURON) uses the AoS (Array of Structs) memory layout for all data structures.
-For the efficient memory access and vectorization you can use the SoA (Struct of Array) layout by adding "-DLAYOUT=0" to the C/C++ compiler flags (0 = SoA and 1 = AoS) .
+For the efficient memory access and vectorization you can use the SoA (Struct of Array) layout by adding "-DLAYOUT=0" to the C/C++ compiler flags (0 = SoA and 1 = AoS).
+* If default compielr flags are not supported, try -DCMAKE_BUILD_TARGET=SOME_TARGET

 # RUNNING SIMULATION: